sriramdasbalaji/CodeLabs-MobileDevOps/Module1-Xamarin/README.md

     After the call to `RetrieveMedecinesAsync`, various assertions are made to test the validity of the method.

-    >**Note**: It is possible to test if a method on a mock that has been `Setup` has been called (or how many times it was called, or with what arguments it was called) using the Moq `Validate<T>` method.
+    > **Note**: It is possible to test if a method on a mock that has been `Setup` has been called (or how many times it was called, or with what arguments it was called) using the Moq `Validate<T>` method.
 It is not necessary for this test.

-1. Hit the `Mock` method during debugging.

-    Right click the `Test_RetrieveMedicines_WhenTwoMeds_InitsCorrectly` test in the Test Explorer window and click **Debug Selected Test**.
+1. Right click the `Test_RetrieveMedicines_WhenTwoMeds_InitsCorrectly` test in the Test Explorer window and click **Debug Selected Test**.
 When the breakpoint is hit in `HomeViewModel`, press **F10** to step over the call to `_myHealthClient.MedicinesService.GetMedicinesWithDosesAsync`.
-Then hover over the `medicines` object to see its value:
+Then hover over the `medicines` object to see its value.

     ![The results of the call to the Mock method](Images/vs-debug-medicines.png "The results of the call to the Mock method")

     _The results of the call to the Mock method_

-    If you expand the objects, you'll see that they are the objects that were created in the `GetMockMedicineService` helper method in the test.
+1. If you expand the objects, you'll see that they are the objects that were created in the `GetMockMedicineService` helper method in the test.

 ---